 Shares Registered in Your Name.
-If you were a stockholder of record at the close of business on the record date, you do not need to do anything in advance to attend and/or vote your shares electronically at the virtual Annual Meeting.
-You will be able to attend and participate in the Annual Meeting online and submit your questions during the Annual Meeting by visiting meetnow.global/MX4R2KZ and entering the control number found on your proxy card you previously received.
+If you were a stockholder of record at the close of business on the record date, you do not need to do anything in advance to attend and/or vote your shares electronically at the Annual Meeting.
+If you attend the Annual Meeting virtually, you will be able to attend and participate in the Annual Meeting online and submit your questions during the Annual Meeting by visiting meetnow.global/MPGCU4H and entering the control number found on your proxy card you previously received.
 Then, follow the instructions on the screen.
 We encourage you to access the Annual Meeting prior to the start time, leaving ample time for the check in.
 Whether or not you attend the Annual Meeting, we urge you to mail in your proxy.

 Shares Registered in the Name of a Broker, Bank or Other Nominee.
-If you hold your shares through an intermediary, such as a bank or broker, to vote electronically at the virtual Annual Meeting, you must first obtain a valid legal proxy from your broker, bank or other agent and then register in advance to attend the virtual Annual Meeting.
+If you hold your shares through an intermediary, such as a bank or broker, to vote virtually or in person at the Annual Meeting, you must first obtain a valid legal proxy from your broker, bank or other agent and then register in advance to attend the Annual Meeting.
 Follow the instructions from your broker or bank included with these proxy materials, or contact your broker or bank to request a legal proxy form.
-After obtaining a valid legal proxy from your broker, bank or other agent, to then register to attend the virtual Annual Meeting, you must submit proof of your legal proxy reflecting the number of your shares along with your name and email address to Computershare.
+After obtaining a valid legal proxy from your broker, bank or other agent, to then register to attend the Annual Meeting virtually or in person, you must submit proof of your legal proxy reflecting the number of your shares along with your name and email address to Computershare.
 Requests for registration should be directed to legalproxy@computershare.com.
 Written requests can be mailed to:

 Computershare Geospace Technologies Corp Legal Proxy P.O.
-Box 43006 Providence, RI 02940-3006

-Requests for registration must be labeled as "Legal Proxy" and be received no later than 5:00 p.m., Eastern Time, on February 6, 2023.
+Box 43078 Providence, RI 02940-3078 Requests for registration must be labeled as "Legal Proxy" and be received no later than 5:00 p.m., Eastern Time, on February 5, 2024.

 You will receive a confirmation of your registration by email after we receive your registration materials.
-You may attend the virtual Annual Meeting at meetnow.global/MX4R2KZ and vote your shares during the Annual Meeting.
+You may attend the Annual Meeting in person or virtually at meetnow.global/MPGCU4H and vote your shares during the Annual Meeting.
 Follow the instructions provided to vote.

 The virtual meeting platform is fully supported across browsers (MS Edge, Firefox, Chrome and Safari) and devices (desktops, laptops, tablets and cell phones) running the most up-to-date version of applicable software and plugins.
 Please note that Internet Explorer is not a supported browser.
-You should ensure that you have a strong WiFi connection wherever you intend to participate in the Annual Meeting.
+You should ensure that you have a strong WiFi connection wherever you intend to participate in the Annual Meeting virtually.
 We encourage you to access the Annual Meeting prior to the start time leaving ample time for the check in.
 For further assistance should you need it you may call 1-888-724-2416.

-A list of stockholders of record will be available during the virtual Annual Meeting for inspection by stockholders for any legally valid purpose related to the Annual Meeting.
+A list of stockholders of record will be available during the Annual Meeting virtually or in person for inspection by stockholders for any legally valid purpose related to the Annual Meeting.